sign-language-processing/sign-language-processing.github.io/src/index.md

 They evaluate the generated videos by asking signers various tasks after watching them and comparing the signers' ability to perform these tasks on the original videos, rendered pose videos, and reconstructed videos.
-They show that subjects prefer synthesized realistic videos over skeleton visualizations, and that out-of-the-box synthesis methods are not really effective enough, as subjects struggled to understand the reconstructed videos.
+They show that subjects prefer synthesized realistic videos over skeleton visualizations, and that out-of-the-box synthesis methods are not effective enough, as subjects struggled to understand the reconstructed videos.

 As a direct response, @saunders2020everybody shows that like in @pose:chan2019everybody,